asyncapi/website/markdown/blog/2024-october-summary.md

 ### AsyncAPI Conf in Paris 2024
 We are excited to announce that the final AsyncAPI Conference will be held on December 5th in Paris, thanks to the amazing team at APIdays.
 [The draft agenda is now available on our conference website](https://conference.asyncapi.com/venue/Paris), and the lineup of speakers looks fantastic.

 Additionally, we have a limited number of free community tickets available.
-Please visit the [AsyncAPI Conference website](https://conference.asyncapi.com/) and click the register button.
+To register, please visit the [AsyncAPI Conference website](https://conference.asyncapi.com/)a.

 **Note**: *When getting your tickets, please choose quantity one (1) of the Regular ticket and click the blue continue button to get your free ticket.*